RandaMoustafa/landing-page/README.md

  ## E6
 I have used E6 and javaScript and browser function which working with the latest version of browsers.
 Most of the changes have happened in the js/app.js file, and some changes for styling in styles.css.

+ ## HowToRun
+to run this project in a local development server with no-cache enabled and automatically opening your standard browser.
+Make some changes and reload the browser, and the changes are applied.

  ## finished
 This project has been worked with dynamic generated Navigation list and make every section active when scroll